CS340-21/oss/rbray2.md

 ## Instance 869:   slowrunner/Carl
 As stated above, this project no longer even has libpng in its directories, so there was no pull request for this project, because no patch was needed

+## Instance 869:   slowrunner/Carl
+As stated in the previous sprint, this project does not use libpng any longer.
+Therefore, it is also not reasonable to commit a patch to this project, either.

+# Sprint 6

+## Instance 1101:   Ultraschall/ultraschall-soundboard
+As stated in the last sprint, there was no need for a pull request, since this project already had the most up-to-date libpng files, so there were no responses to any pull requests, or notes to give.

+## Instance 869:   slowrunner/Carl
+As state in the last sprint, there was no need for a pull request, since the project no longer uses libpng at all, so there are no questions or notes to show.